-- 4) Immediately begin documenting all procedures observed in the handling of the allegation by taking notes on notepaper or by using the Franconia UMC Child Abuse Report Form provided.
-Ensure any report of suspected or actual child abuse is safeguarded within the Pastor's Office in a locked drawer.
-If physical evidence of child abuse is detected (e. g. clothing, photographic materials, body fluids), Franconia UMC staff shall be directed to isolate the area of said evidence from intrusion by all persons until police or Child Protective Service personnel arrive.
-In no case will non-investigative persons be allowed to tamper, remove, or otherwise disturb said evidence unless directed by a law enforcement official. - 5) Do not confront the accused with the allegation unless and until advised by a response team or local police to do so.
-If the accused has assigned duties within the life of the church, that person must be temporarily relieved of their duties until the investigation is concluded. - 6) The pastor should extend whatever care and resources are necessary, but under no circumstances should the pastor or any church leader or member investigate the allegation.
-In providing care to the principals (alleged victim and the accused) and their families, the pastor or church leader should under no circumstances be drawn into a discussion regarding the truth or falsity of the allegation, which could compromise the investigation.
-Do not assign blame or take any steps that involve establishing or refuting the allegation. - 7) It is appropriate to show care and comfort for the alleged victim.
-This should be the pastoral objective from the moment the allegation is received or otherwise made known. - 8) In providing such care as noted above, confidentiality is to be observed for both the alleged victim and the accused.
-If confidentiality issues arise, the Pastor shall be consulted for resolution of the matter. - 9) Pray for all persons affected by the allegation.
+- 1. Treat any allegation of child abuse seriously. - 2.
+Pray for the church and all persons affected by the allegation. - 3.
+Immediately begin the documentation of all procedures observed in handling this allegation. - 4.
+Immediately notify the District Superintendent.
+According to the Virginia Annual Conference Policy on Sexual Misconduct, the District Superintendent will contact the Conference Response Team.
+The Response Team will send a representative to the church within 24 hours to conduct an investigation. - 5.
+Immediately notify the Virginia Department of Social Services of the allegation. - 6.
+Immediately notify the parents if it is not known that they have previous knowledge of the alleged event. - 7.
+Immediately notify FUMC's insurance company. - 8.
+Do not confront the accused with the allegation unless and until advised by the Response Team to do so.
+If the accused has assigned duties within the church, that person must be temporarily relieved of his /her duties until the investigation is completed. - 9.
+The pastor should extend whatever care and resources necessary, but under no circumstances should the pastor or any church leader or member investigate the allegation.
+In providing care to the principals (alleged victim and the accused) and their families, the pastor or church leader should under no circumstances be drawn into a discussion of the truth or falsity of the allegation which could contaminate the investigation.
+Do not assign blame or take any steps that involve establishing or refuting the allegation. - 10.
+It is appropriate to show care and comfort for the alleged victim.
+This should be the pastoral objective from the moment the allegation is received or otherwise made known. - 11.
+Observe confidentiality for both the alleged victim and the accused until advised to the contrary by the Response Team.